Oghuz20/cats-vs-dogs/README.md

 🔹 Prediction (Local CLI)

-Option 1: Train locally with train.py and use the saved model.
+Prediction (Local CLI)

-Option 2: Download the pre-trained model and place it inside the models/ folder.
+You can directly use the pre-trained model included in models/ without retraining.

 Run prediction on an image:

 python src/predict_local.py --image path/to/your_image.jpg
 🔹 Notebook

 For interactive exploration and step-by-step workflow, open: